kbd0011/deep-lob-forecasting/README.md

 ## Status
 All modules implemented with tests (CPU-only, tiny tensors; no network/GPU; FI-2010 windowing tested on a synthetic array).
 DeepLOB and TLOB share the `(B,1,100,40)->(B,3)` contract so they are directly comparable.
-The trading evaluation makes the project's thesis concrete — its tests show a *perfectly accurate* predictor still loses money once half-spread + queue/latency costs are charged against tick-sized edges.
+The trading evaluation makes the project's thesis concrete, its tests show a *perfectly accurate* predictor still loses money once half-spread + queue/latency costs are charged against tick-sized edges.
 Drop in FI-2010 (`Train_*`/`Test_*` files under `data/`) and run `python -m src.train` to reproduce.